-Updated on August 21, 2025
+Updated on October 5, 2025

-You may have heard someone mention EMDR therapy, maybe a friend who swears it changed their life or a podcast that made it sound almost magical.
+You may have heard someone mention EMDR therapy.
+Maybe a friend who swears it changed their life.
+Or a podcast that made it sound almost magical.
 But then you start researching and find conflicting information online.

 Understanding EMDR